awsdocs/alexa-for-business-administration-guide/doc_source/zoom-rooms.md

-# Use Zoom Rooms with Alexa built\-in<a name="zoom-rooms"></a>
+# Use Windows Zoom Rooms with Alexa built\-in<a name="zoom-rooms"></a>

-Alexa for Business can bring a touchless experience to your Zoom Rooms\.
-You can use Alexa for Business for a hands\-free and consistent way to control your Zoom Rooms\.
+Alexa for Business can bring a touchless experience to your Windows Zoom Rooms\.
+You can use Alexa for Business for a hands\-free and consistent way to control your Windows Zoom Rooms\.
 The built\-in solution makes it easy to deploy, with no additional hardware needed\.
 With just a few quick setup steps, users can ask Alexa to do things like:
 +  "Alexa, join my meeting"
 + "Alexa, find me an available room"
 +  "Alexa, what’s the guest Wi\-Fi password"